gracenote/django-health-monitor/docs/usage.rst

                 else:
                     return 1

+When defining derived `HealthTest` models such as `HeartHealthTest` and `SleepHealthTest`, there are three attributes that are required - `health_model`, `groups`, and `test`.

+- `health_model` is the model that holds the states (defined above)
+- `groups` is a list of user-defined groups that each test will be associated with and there must be at minimum one group in order for test results to update the "health state"
-In these examples of `HealthHealthTest` and `SleepHealthTest`, there are two attributes that are also required - `test` and `groups`. `test` is a string that will be used to reference the test in the API (following section) and `groups` is a list of groups that each test will be associated with.
-Each test must belong to at least one group, and each group serves the purposes of bunching related tests.
-Note that the `uid` should be set to be the same type as above in `BodyHealth`, however, it should **not** be set as a primary key.
+- `test` is a string that will be used to reference the test in the API (following section)

 ****************
 2. Configure API